microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

 - You will use RDP to connect into the *jumpbox* virtual machine in Azure you deployed in Exercise 5.1.
 - You will need access to files from the workshop at https://aka.ms/cloudsqlworkshop.

-## Exercise 6.1 - Explore and optimize the Azure SQL Managed Instance deployment
+## Exercise 6.1 - Explore the Azure SQL Managed Instance deployment

 In this exercise, you will use the Azure Portal and Azure Cloud Shell to explore various aspects of the Azure SQL Managed Instance deployment.